Self-Management for Addiction Recovery Training (SMART)® Recovery

 - Individuals who have an external locus of control

 - Individuals who have specific goals for their future or need to be responsible for others apart from themselves

-- Individuals who may be unable to emotionally handle interruptions of personal narratives or direct criticism in the discussion encouraged during Smart Recovery meetings, while 12-Step and AA meetings allow individuals to talk only when they feel the urge to.
+- Individuals who may be unable to emotionally handle interruptions of personal narratives or direct criticism in the discussion encouraged during SMART Recovery meetings.

 DO YOU NEED HELP?